AzureCosmosDB/MongoMigrationDataAssessment/README.md

 **-o | --outputFolderPath** *(Optional)*: Path to the directory where the output of data assessment will be stored.
 The default output folder is *C:\Users\<usernamne>\AppData\Local\Temp\MongoDataAssessment\Reports*

-**-ca | --collectionsToAssessFilePath** *(Optional)*: The tool allows functionality to assess only specific collections from the cluster.
+**-ca | --collectionsToAssessFilePath** *(Optional)*: To assess only specific collections from the cluster.
 Users can provide those collection namespaces in a file (one namespace per line).
 This argument is the path to the file containing namespaces of collections to assess in data assessment.

-**-ce | --collectionsToExcludeFilePath** *(Optional)*:The tool allows functionality to exclude specific collections from the cluster for data assessment.
-Users can provide those collection namespaces in a file (one namespace per line).
+**-ce | --collectionsToExcludeFilePath** *(Optional)*:To exclude specific collections from the cluster for data assessment.
+Users can provide those collection namespaces (databasename.collectionname) in a file (one namespace per line).
 This argument is the path to the file containing namespaces of collections to exclude in data assessment.

 **-g | --getCompleteDetails** *(Optional)*:The tool by default returns a maximum of 20 documents per collection for each check done as part of data assessment.
 If users want to get all the documents rather than 20, they can pass the value of this argument as true.